List of Greyhawk characters: Serten

 Serten is a powerful priest of Saint Cuthbert and member of the Citadel of Eight.
 He is rumored to be a member of the Ring of Five.
 Though he had low intelligence and was never truly respected by the rest of the Citadel of Eight, Serten was well-meaning, kindly, and likable and seen as useful.
 He liked to adventure, but wasn't seen as competent enough to go on his own, as he was often too dumb to run away when in danger and he seldom planned ahead.
 Serten was slain 569 CY at the Battle of Emridy Meadows, having finally been permitted to adventure without the rest of his party.
 Tenser blamed Mordenkainen for his death and left the Citadel of Eight over the issue.

 Serten is associated with Serten's Spell Immunity, though as a 10th level cleric he is unlikely to have developed what was an 8th level magic-user spell himself.
 Serten's Ring grants a continuous Serten's Spell Immunity effect while worn.
 It is currently in the possession of Lakaster of Winetha.

 Serten is said in Dragon #82 to have authored Arcane Resistance of Dwarves and Halflings, an arcane spellbook.

 Serten was originally a cleric played by Ernie Gygax, one of Gary Gygax's sons.
 Like Tenser, another of Ernie's characters, Serten is an anagram of his name, Ernest.
 Ernie also played Erac's Cousin and Erac.

 Although Serten was clearly labeled a cleric in The Rogues Gallery and the Living Greyhawk Journal #0, the existence of the Spell Immunity spell, his purported authorship of a wizardly spellbook, and a rumor in Greyhawk Ruins all point to the existence of a wizard called Serten.
 Ivid the Undying refers to Serten as a "legendary archmage".

 Snurre Ironbelly

 Snurre Ironbelly, also called King Snurre, is a notorious lord of fire giants.
 His wife is Queen Frupy.

 T

 Tasha

-When the AD&D Players Handbook was first published, many of the wizards mentioned in the spell lists, such as Tenser and Bigby, were actual characters who had been created and played by Gary Gygax and his friends and children.
+When the AD&D Players Handbook was first published, many of the wizards that were mentioned in the spell lists, such as Tenser and Bigby, were actual characters who had been created and played by Gary Gygax and his friends and children.
 However, the Tasha of Tasha's hideous laughter was actually named after a little girl who wrote letters to Gygax with crayons.

 In later material, Gygax revealed that Tasha was an alias used by Iggwilv during her time as an apprentice of Zagig Yragerne and a member of the Company of Seven.